vporta/vporta.github.io/README.md

 tradier-client is a promise-based Node.js wrapper for the Tradier API.
 It currently works with the Market Data and Fundamentals API.
 [View on npm](https://www.npmjs.com/package/tradier-client) or [View source](https://github.com/vporta/tradier-client)

 ### DataStructures in Python
 This project is a collection of various algorithms and data structures that I ported to Python from Java based on [Princeton's Algorithms Course](https://algs4.cs.princeton.edu/code/).
+[View source](https://github.com/vporta/DataStructures)

 ### Project-based report on Software Performance Tactics
 A brief introduction to software performance, and architectural performance tactics used in Stevens Social.
 The tactics discussed are concurrency, prioritization of events and threading.
 [View paper](https://docs.google.com/document/d/12GfQl1AffEpAgcR9djnZ-Gk7XbKs4PRlmBulj2T5JRQ/edit?usp=sharing)